To Love (Kana Nishino album): Commercial performance

-To Love overtook Past<Future by Namie Amuro (left) and 5years by Kaela Kimura (right) as the year's best-selling album by a female soloist.
+To Love overtook Past<Future by Namie Amuro (left) and 5 years by Kaela Kimura (right) as the year's best-selling album by a female soloist.

 To Love debuted at number one on Oricon's daily albums chart, selling 71,000 units on its first day.
 It stayed at number one for the first week, selling 290,048 units.
 The album stayed at number one for a second consecutive week, shifting 112,724 units.
 The album spent the next two weeks at number three, shifting 67,697 units on its third week, as well as 36,814 units on its fourth.
 To Love stayed in the top five one last week, ranking at number four and selling 24,462 units.
 It slid to number eight the following week, selling 17,976 units.
 On its seventh week, the album plummeted to number ten on the chart, shifting 14,120 units.
 On its eighth week, it climbed up to number seven on the chart, selling 15,923 units.
 To Love stayed in the top ten one last week, ranking at number nine and selling 9,894 units.

 The album continued to rank for an astonishing 104 weeks, staying in the top 300 for two years.
 To Love was a commercial success for Nishino; it sold 645,417 copies in 2010, making it the third best-selling album of the year, as well as the year's best-selling album by a female soloist, beating out two chart entries by Namie Amuro and Kaela Kimura.
 It received a triple platinum certification by the RIAJ for selling more than 750,000 copies nationwide.
 The album also performed well in rental sales, ranking eighth in Tsutaya's Heisei era album rental rankings.

 Many album tracks were popular enough to chart digitally after the album's release.
 "Love & Smile," released a week before the album, was the most successful, peaking at number five.
 Others included "Summer Girl" feat.
 Minmi (number eight), "Kono Mama de" (number fourteen) and "You Are the One" (number sixty-four).
 The track "Kono Mama de" has been certified platinum for selling over 250,000 downloads.
 The song "Love & Smile" has been certified gold for over 100,000 downloads.